 In 2000, a study published in the journal Pediatrics focused solely on the dangers of “Personal Watercraft Use by Children and Adolescents.”
 Researchers pointed out 45 percent of injuries on personal watercraft occurred to those younger than 24, with 7 percent occurring to children younger than 15.
 Most injuries occurred when personal watercraft collided, either with other vessels or fixed objects.
 Operator inexperience was cited as a top factor in collisions, and operators who rented the craft were especially at risk.
 Researchers concluded no one under 16 should ever operate a personal watercraft.

 And yet, in Florida, the law allows those ages 14 and older to operate personal watercraft, though they must be at least 18 to rent the vehicles.Florida Statistics and Laws on Personal Watercraft

-In Florida, personal watercraft violations comprise a small percent of the total citations issued by the Florida Fish & Wildlife Conservation Commission (FWC) each year – 349 in 2013 and 359 in 2012.
+In Florida, personal watercraft violations comprise a small percent of the total citations issued by the Florida Fish & Wildlife Conservation Commission (FWC) each year – still, more than 300 are cited.
 However, that may be partially due to the fact Florida’s regulations for operation of personal watercraft aren’t strict to start.

-Personal watercraft account for 11 percent of all registered vessels in Florida, but were involved in nearly 20 percent of all reportable boating accidents in 2013, including eight deaths.
+Personal watercraft account for 11 percent of all registered vessels in Florida, but were involved in nearly 20 percent of all reportable boating accidents annually, including an average of eight deaths.
 Forty percent of all personal watercraft accidents involved collision with another vessel.

-Falls on personal watercrafts were cited in 24 cases as the primary cause of accident in 2013 in Florida, and in 14 cases as the secondary cause.
+Falls on personal watercrafts were cited in 24 cases as the primary cause of accidents that year in Florida, and in 14 cases as the secondary cause.